idris-community/idris2-tls/README.md

 - X448
 - SECP521r1

-If you want to use these groups for key exchange, you would need to use the lower level TLS state abstraction.
-An example of how it would be done is in [TLS.idr](src/Tests/TLS.idr).

 Since most modern websites support key exchange with elliptic curves (and I can't figure out how RSA parameters are encoded), RSA key exchange is not supported, nor do we consider implementing it by ourselves anytime soon.
 However, we may consider doing so in the future if there is enough demand.